Grade Appeal (Policy 3130)

 a.
 A student complaint will first be presented by the student to the faculty member of record.
 The student should contact the faculty member as soon as possible after receiving a disputed grade and attempt to resolve the issue.

 b.
 The faculty member will respond to the student as soon as possible.
-It is important that the student document the date, time and manner of attempt to communicate with the faculty member.
+It is important that the student document the date, time, and manner of attempt to communicate with the faculty member.

 c.
-If the student is unable to resolve his/her concern with the faculty member, the student may forward the complaint to the chair of the department in which the course is offered.
+If the student is unable to resolve their concern with the faculty member, the student may forward the complaint to the chair of the department in which the course is offered.
 The chair will review the concern and seek a resolution in a reasonable time.
 It is important that the student document date, time and manner of attempt to communicate with the chair.

 d.
-If the student is unable to resolve his/her concern with the chair, the student may forward the complaint to the dean of the college in which the class is taught and/or alleged decision occurred.
+If the student is unable to resolve their concern with the chair, the student may forward the complaint to the dean of the college in which the class is taught and/or alleged decision occurred.

 e.
 The student’s complaint to the dean will be in writing and needs to include: